jeremy-w/ayadn/README.md

 ### Step 4

-I haven't coded an interactive authentification system yet, so you **have** to copy/paste your own unique token into the main file.
+I haven't coded an interactive authentification system yet, so you **have** to copy/paste your own unique token into the `token.rb` file.

 This is easy: